Spacefarers Guide to Alien Races

 Spacefarers Guide to Alien Races is a 1979 role-playing game supplement published by Phoenix Games.

 Contents

-Spacefarers Guide to Alien Races details 100 different alien races for use in creating characters for science fiction role-playing games.
+Spacefarers Guide to Alien Races details 100 different alien races that can be used for creating characters in science fiction role-playing games.

 Reception

 William A. Barton reviewed Spacefarers Guide to Alien Races in The Space Gamer No. 33.
 Barton commented that "If a myriad of alien races from which to choose a character for your next SF role-playing session is your cup of zgwortz, Spacefarers Guide to Alien Races should easily suit you as well as a tentacle does your typical BEM."